- Location: Arizona

 However, even that does not mean the end if you believe in restoration.
 You can choose to restore the salvage vehicle to make it ready for the road, but it will be the MVD that has the final say.
 Once you have completed the necessary repairs, your salvage vehicle needs to be inspected to verify that it is fit to drive on the open road.

 You will need to make an appointment at one of several MVD enforcement inspection facilities to do so.
-When you go, bring proof of ownership (likely the title), your driver license, money to cover the varying fees ($20 or $50 depending on the level of inspection required), and the receipts for the work and parts you have put into restoring the vehicle.
+When you go, bring proof of ownership (likely the title), your driver license, money to cover the varying fees ($20–$50 depending on the level of inspection required), and the receipts for the work and parts you have put into restoring the vehicle.

-If you cannot get to one of the following inspection centers, contact the MVD at (800) 251-5866 to make other testing arrangements:
+If you cannot get to an inspection center, contact the Arizona MVD to make other testing arrangements.

 Once your car passes the inspection, it will be issued a new title branded with the term Restored Salvage.
 This will alert all future owners that it was rebuilt after being greatly damaged.